 Can I go from the NROTC program directly into medical school, and then serve my obligated time as a Navy doctor?

-At this time, a maximum of 8 NROTC Midshipmen nationwide receive permission to apply to medical school each year.
+At this time, the NROTC program has a possibility of placing 0 to 15 Midshipmen nationwide into medical school each year.
+The Naval Academy, by comparison, has a goal of 3 to 15.
+Interested applicants must apply to medical school.
 If admitted to medical school, they attend immediately following graduation.
 Under this program, students begin to serve their obligation following their residency.
-To enter this program, the student must gain acceptance into a medical school.
-Once again, outstanding academic performance or lack thereof will be the greatest enabler or barrier for this goal.
+Outstanding academic performance or lack thereof will be the greatest enabler or barrier for this goal.

 Do I have to major in some particular subject if I join the NROTC?

-No. Any of the available majors at GT or GSU are allowable.
+No. Any of the available majors at GT, GSU, or KSU are allowable.
 We encourage our students to pursue some form of technical major, but that is not a requirement.
-Keep in mind that NSTC will favor technical majors when awarding scholarships.
+Keep in mind that Naval Service Training Command will favor technical majors when awarding scholarships.
+NSTC’s goal is to award 80% of the scholarships to incoming freshmen who major in STEM programs.
+An up-to-date list of majors can be found here.
 Those who major in non-technical subjects will have to take a few technical courses, namely calculus and physics, to prepare them for the technological environment that they will encounter in their military service.
 These technical courses, even for non-tech majors, will usually count toward degree requirements because all majors require some math and science course work.

 Would I be allowed to change my major once I am in the NROTC program?

 It depends.
-If you desire to attempt a more technical major or move laterally then you will be able to change majors without issue.
+If you desire to attempt a more technical major or move laterally, then you will be able to change majors without issue.
 Examples of the above would be Physics changing to Mechanical Engineering (move up) and an Electrical Engineer becoming a Mechanical Engineer (lateral move).
-A few students each year will be allowed to change majors to a less technical major, an example would be Nuclear Radiological Engineering to Management.
-A board will be held in Pensacola, FL twice a year to determine which students will be approved for a change of major to a less technical degree.
+A few students each year will be allowed to change majors to a less technical major.
+An example would be a Nuclear and Radiological Engineering major moving to Management.
+Selection boards are held twice a year to determine which students will be approved for a change of major to a less technical degree.